 4. Andy Emulator

-Andy Emulator is another Android that is completely lightweight and it’s also very strong for playing Android games and handling Android apps.
+Andy Emulator is another completely lightweight Android emulator and it’s also very strong for playing Android games and handling Android apps.
 This emulator works perfectly on every Windows OS, it works on macOS as well and you can use it on Linux os like Ubuntu and so on.
 Andy Emulator requires only 3GB RAM for a smooth operation and it runs on Android 7.1 Nougat.

 Andy Emulator has a lot of features and one of the cool features about this emulator is that it makes gaming easy, you can use your phone as a controller to play games on Andy Emulator, and it also gives bigger storage space for storing Android apps and games.